 Timothy Burke (History), among other things, co-wrote the book Saturday Morning Fever: Growing Up With Cartoon Culture and has taught a course on History of the Future with lots of great SF readings.

-Gregory Frost (English Literature) writes science fiction and teaches creative writing (prose).
+Gregory Frost (English Literature and Creative Writing) writes science fiction and teaches creative writing (prose).

 William Gardner (Japanese Language and Literature) works on modernism, cinema and anime.
 He translates from Japanese into English, including some science fiction (Tsutsui Yasutaka).

 Bob Rehak (Film and Media Studies) is a specialist in animated cinema, including science fiction.